armno/blog/content/post/cypress-angular-integration-testing/index.md

 ### Things I like about Cypress

 - It's framework-agnostic &ndash; It doesn't matter how the application is built.
 As long as it runs on the browser, Cypress can test it.
-- It's easy to set up.
+- It's easy to set up in an on-going project.
 - It's easy to write tests.
 Tests are written in BDD style.
 - It works well with our CI environments (we use GitLab CI at [work](https://www.buzzwoo.de/)).
 - It's fast(er) and (more) reliable, compared to CodeceptJS.